galihindra22/customer-churn-mlops/README.md

 ```

 Visit Swagger UI: [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs)
-Use the `/predict` endpoint to send customer data and receive churn prediction.
+Use the `/predict` endpoint to send customer data and receive churn prediction!

 ---